 The attacks can take the form of spoofed mail addresses and websites that look EXACTLY like a trusted source unless one pays very close attention or/ and getting users to unwittingly download malware on their system through spurious links.

-While phishing attacks are only growing in volume and enhanced strategies used with each passing year and there is no foolproof protection; their very commonplace nature also makes them easy to guarded against – provided you have the right information and tool to prevent phishing attacks from happening or recurring.
+While phishing attack types are only growing in volume and enhanced strategies used with each passing year and there is no foolproof protection; their very commonplace nature also makes them easy to guarded against – provided you have the right information and tool for phishing attack prevention from happening or recurring.

 How to avoid falling victim to phishing attacks